unoplatform/uno/doc/articles/features/svg.md

 On WebAssembly, the SVG images are rendered directly by the browser.

 On Windows, the OS is responsible for SVG rendering (and complex SVG files may not render properly).

+## When to use SVG

+Because SVG requires to be parsed initially before rendering and its vector-based form needs to re-render each time the size of the image changes, it may not be suitable for all scenarios.
+For ideal performance we recommend using SVG for in-app vector graphics and icons, but prefer bitmap image formats in other cases.
+In case you run into performance issues, test switching from SVG to a bitmap image format to see if it alleviates the problem.
+You may also consider using SVG rasterization (see below).

+If you need to keep your Android or iOS app package size as small as possible, it is also preferable to avoid using SVG, as the the package depends on SkiaSharp.

 ## SVG rasterization support